 Second woman involved in Salisbury Beach brawl reaches plea deal

 Apr.
-5—SALISBURY — A second woman charged in connection with a mid-day street fight on Broadway nearly two years ago avoided jail time Monday after admitting to a Newburyport District Court judge she could be found guilty by a jury.
+6—SALISBURY — A second woman charged in connection with a midday street fight on Broadway nearly two years ago avoided jail time Monday after admitting to a Newburyport District Court judge she could be found guilty by a jury.

 About 1:15 p.m. that day, police responded to an "active fight" next to beach pizza stands on Broadway.